Avinash-sord12k/nodejs-sse-messaging-app/readme.md

 ## How It Works

-1.  **Server Setup**: The server is set up using Express.js.
+1.**Server Setup**: The server is set up using Express.js.
 It creates a single SSE endpoint (`/events`) for clients to connect.

-2.  **Client Connection**: When a client connects to the server, it listens for new messages using the a graphql endpoint.
+2.**Client Connection**: When a client connects to the server, it listens for new messages using the a graphql endpoint.

-3.  **Broadcasting Messages**: When a new message is sent by a client, the server broadcasts it to all connected clients using the SSE connection.
+3.**Broadcasting Messages**: When a new message is sent by a client, the server broadcasts it to all connected clients using the SSE connection.

-4.  **Real-time Updates**: All clients receive the new message in real-time and display it on the chat interface.\
+4.**Real-time Updates**: All clients receive the new message in real-time and display it on the chat interface.\

 ## Contributing